 - Submit a letter from employer documenting verification of employment dates to the Director of Nursing at firstname.lastname@example.org.

 B. Prior to First Day of Nursing Class (Required)

 - Complete BIO 137, MAT 150 (or higher), and PSY 110 with a grade of "C" or higher in the math and science courses.

 - Obtain “Active Status” on Kentucky Nurse Aide Registry.
-Go to www.kbn.ky.gov to check
+Go to the Kentucky Board of Nursing websit to check status.

 - If you have never been a nurse aid, you may be trained at a local health care facility (that is approved for students to complete state exam) or take NAA 100 at any KCTCS institution and pass the state board exam to become a registered nurse aide.